L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Introduction

 \section{Introduction}

-The growing need for dependable pedestrian identification across all hours has made visible-infrared person re-identification (VI-ReID) a key technology \cite{SYSU,DEEN,CAJ+}.
-It solves the challenge of identifying individuals in different spectral modalities, such as visible during the day and infrared at night.
-However, although existing methods \cite{TOPlight,MUN,FDNM,IDKL,PGM,GUR,SDCL,CAL} achieve encouraging advancements, their deployment in real-world scenarios remains limited.

-In our view, the current experimental setting of the VI-ReID in the field is idealized and impedes its advancement to real-world applications.
-Specifically, current approaches \cite{AIO,Unireid,zhu2024cross,pan2024unified,qian2025visible,MMM,GUR,PGM,jiang2025dsaf} rely predominantly on centralized training, where data from multiple sources is aggregated on a central platform.
-While beneficial for learning modality-shared representations, they neglect practical constraints, especially in privacy and ownership concerns.
-In real-world scenarios, data is stored in a distributed manner, surveillance images are subject to strict privacy restrictions, etc. This centralized training not only complicates data sharing but also increases the risk of data leakage, bringing serious privacy concerns in real-world deployment.
+\IEEEPARstart{T}{he} growing need for reliable pedestrian identification throughout the day has made visible-infrared person re-identification (VI-ReID) a crucial technology \cite{SYSU,DEEN,CAJ+}.
+It solves the challenge of identifying individuals under varying lighting conditions, such as visible during the daytime and infrared at night.
+Although existing methods \cite{TOPlight,MUN,FDNM,IDKL,PGM,GUR,SDCL,CAL} have achieved encouraging advances, in our view, their settings are too idealized, thus restricting real-world deployments.
+To be specific, current VI-ReID methods adopt the centralized training, where data from multiple sources are aggregated on a central platform.
+Such settings overlook practical constraints such as privacy and data ownership, as surveillance data are typically distributed, sensitive, and subject to strict privacy restrictions, etc. This centralized training way in VI-ReID is overly idealized, and increases the risk of data leakage during the transmission of pedestrian images to the central server, bringing serious privacy concerns in real-world deployment.

-Based on the above observation, we argue that it is essential to establish a benchmark that protects data privacy while still enabling effective VI-ReID.
-Therefore, we propose L2RW (\textbf{L}aboratory \textbf{to} \textbf{R}eal \textbf{W}orld), a benchmark designed to simulate real-world VI-ReID scenarios with privacy preservation at its core.
-In L2RW, privacy is not an afterthought but a fundamental consideration.
-However, in reality, determining which data should be protected for privacy remains a challenging issue.
-For example, \textbf{1)} pedestrian images captured by surveillance cameras are typically independent and without direct data sharing across cameras. \textbf{2)} The entity, e.g., the data owner of a certain region, has the right to access all data.
-When different entities collaborate, should their data be isolated or kept shared?